ahmadsheikhi89/Ansible-multi-container-setup/README.md

 ---

 ## 📘 Overview

-This project is a **beginner-friendly Ansible lab** that demonstrates how to build a **role-based automation setup** using containers.
-It provides a clean and scalable structure to help new DevOps learners understand the modular architecture of Ansible.
+This project is a **beginner-friendly Ansible lab** demonstrating how to create a **role-based automation setup** using containers.
+It offers a clean, scalable structure ideal for DevOps newcomers.

 ### 🔍 Key Features

-- 🐧 Launch and manage 3 Ubuntu containers: `web`, `db`, `monitor`
+* 🐧 Manage three Ubuntu containers: `web`, `db`, `monitor`
-- ⚙️ Role-based configuration with best practices
+* ⚙️ Role-based configuration adhering to best practices
-- 🔐 SSH key authentication for secure access
+* 🔐 Secure SSH key authentication
-- 🧩 Well-structured Ansible directory layout
+* 🧩 Organized Ansible directory layout

 ---